zgornel/Garamond.jl/docs/src/features.md

 This is a list of the features supported by Garamond.

 - Document Indexing/Modelling:
-    - [x] Single delimited file (rows are documents)
-    - [x] A directory (all files in all sub-directories that fit a globbing pattern are indexed)
     - [x] Summarization support (index [TextRank](https://en.wikipedia.org/wiki/Automatic_summarization#Unsupervised_approach:_TextRank)-based summary)
     - [ ] Parallelism: green light or hardware threads
     - [x] Basic update or 're-indexing' support